[Moderate revision—posted 9/17/18 (replaces 1/15/16 edition)]

 4. Registration Fee

 a.
-A registration fee for programs will be determined through anticipated expenses and enrollments and approved by the Office of the Provost via the Special Activities Program Approval form.
+A registration fee for programs will be determined through anticipated expenses and enrollments and approved by the Office of the Provost via the Special Activities Program Approval form (Attachment A).
 Fees may be collected from each individual or included in a lump sum payment from a sponsoring agency that elects such procedure.

 b.
 The obvious purpose of a registration fee is to cover all the anticipated expenditures involved in the activity including, but not limited to: salary, wages, honoraria and lecture fees, travel costs, printing, mailing and publicity costs, the expense of physical accommodation, registration materials, certificates, awards, communication expenses, educational materials, administrative expenses, and other expenses necessary for the implementation of the activity.